IndigoDomotics/alexa-hue-bridge/README.md

 The 3.x and higher versions of this plugin require Indigo V7.0+.
 Use the latest 1.x release for Indigo 6.

-There is a 27 device limit for each emulated Hue Bridge which is a limitation in Amazon's Alexa implementation.
+There is a 20 device limit for each emulated Hue Bridge which is imposed by the plugin to handle a limitation in Amazon's Alexa implementation.
 By supporting more than one emulated Hue Bridge this limit is now effectively bypassed.

 Version 3 adds the ability to directly control Indigo Actions in addition to Indigo Devices.